Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/publish-ai-service.md

 You can create a new AI product by click on the "New Product" button on the "Products" tab.
 You will need to provide the following information:

 - Id: the product id.
-In this example, we are going to use rtp_product
+In this example, we are going to use rtp-product
 - Product Type: the type of the product, choose Real-time Prediction
 - Host Type: choose SaaS.
 "Bring Your Own Compute" host type is not supported yet.
 - Owner: use your AAD id